OasisDEX/summerfi-monorepo/sdk/sdk-client/bundle/README-ADMIN.md

 Contract-specific roles are scoped to individual contracts (e.g., a specific Fleet):

-- **WHITELISTED_ROLE**: Allows deposits and withdrawals on a whitelisted fleet.
-Use this to control which addresses can interact with private/permissioned vaults.
 - **KEEPER_ROLE**: Allows keeper operations for a specific fleet, including: executing rebalances between arks, requesting and claiming withdrawals for arks that require withdrawal requests (e.g., Fluid, Origin, Syrup arks), whitelisting Merkl operators for reward claiming, and sweeping idle